 “Yeah, we can get going.”

-“Well, suppose… a long time ago… say five hundred winters ago… Bill Buffalo got spooked one day… by a rabbit, say… and started running… and let’s say a bunch of dumb buffalo, not knowing where Bill was going, ran after him.
+“Well, suppose… a long time ago… say five hundred winters ago… Bill Bison got spooked one day… by a rabbit, say… and started running… and let’s say a bunch of dumb bison, not knowing where Bill was going, ran after him.
 There is this cliff over there,” Rachael said waving a wing toward the east.
 “Let’s say Bill charges over that cliff without looking… a bunch of your ancestors follow Bill over and you all fall and fall because the bottom is forever down.
 You get it?
 Bill and his buddies stampeded over that cliff and… walla, walla, walla… they never came back.”

 “Wow, how did you know a rabbit spooked him?”